vvysotskyi/drill/docs/dev/MetastoreAnalyze.md

 `ANALYZE TABLE [table_name] [COLUMNS (col1, col2, ...)]
 REFRESH METADATA [partition LEVEL] {COMPUTE | ESTIMATE} | STATISTICS [(column1, column2, ...)] [ SAMPLE numeric PERCENT ]`

-For the case when this command is executed at the first time, whole table metadata will be collected and stored into metastore.
+For the case when this command is executed for the first time, whole table metadata will be collected and stored into metastore.
-If analyze was already executed for table, and table data wasn't changed, all further analyze commands wouldn't trigger table analyzing and message that table metadata is up to date will be returned.
+If analyze was already executed for the table, and table data wasn't changed, all further analyze commands wouldn't trigger table analyzing and message that table metadata is up to date will be returned.

 # Incremental analyze